Vegan Lentil Loaf

 I remember as a kid loving the sweet tomato glaze, but being a little grossed out by the actual loaf of ground meat.
 This vegan loaf has the meatloaf flavors, but is so much better.
 It’s packed with veggies that add a ton of flavor and texture, and bulked up with protein and fiber rich lentils.
 Not to mention how inexpensive lentil based recipes are!

 Most of the time I make lentils I cook dried French green lentils from scratch.
+I have a post all about cooking lentils here.
 Freshly cooked lentils are far superior in salads and soups, but in this lentil loaf?
 I use the vacuum packed steamed lentils from the produce section of the grocery store.
 After testing this recipe with both dried lentils and vacuum packed steamed lentils, I’ve decided that using store bought cooked lentils is totally worth the shortcut.
 I usually get my lentils from Trader Joe’s.
 If you cook your lentils from dry, you will need about one cup, as they double when cooking.
 Be sure to use green or brown lentils, as the red ones are much softer.

 Important tip alert!

 1. Be sure your lentils aren’t still wet from cooking or your loaf could end up soggy.